Eight Meaningful Ways to Celebrate Hanukkah

 • Vegetable oil (enough to fill frying pan ¼ inch)

 Combine all ingredients.
-Heat oil in frying pan over medium heat for several minutes.
-Add latke mixture into pan in ¼ cup increments with 1-2 inches in between.
+Heat oil in a frying pan over medium heat for several minutes.
+Add latke mixture into the pan in ¼ cup increments with 1-2 inches in between.
 Tap and flatten lightly.
-Turn after bottoms turn med brown, approx 3-5 minutes each side.
+Turn after bottoms turn med brown, approx 3-5 minutes on each side.
 Remove and rest over plate covered in paper towels.
 Serve with Sour Cream Dollop or Fast Fried Apples

 Sour Cream Dollop